madfam-io/plinto/.serena/memories/client_integrations_implementation_complete.md

 4. **Optional Dependencies**: Peer dependencies only required if features used
 5. **Comprehensive Docs**: 600+ line guide with examples and best practices

-The client integration layer is now complete, providing users with flexible REST, GraphQL, and WebSocket access to Plinto's APIs.
+The client integration layer is now complete, providing users with flexible REST, GraphQL, and WebSocket access to Janua's APIs.